Alcohol and Its Effects on Body, Brain, and Health

 1. Choose Non-Alcoholic Alternatives

-Just because you’re avoiding alcohol doesn’t mean you have to miss out on social gatherings, celebrations, or the feeling of having something special in your glass.
-There are plenty of refreshing and creative alternatives that taste great and make you feel included.
+Just because you’re avoiding alcohol doesn’t mean you have to miss out on social gatherings or celebration.

 2. Build Joy Elsewhere